mozzarellathicc/reroll-hammers/README.md

-# Mod name
+# Reroll Hammers

-Hades II mod allowing to do some super duper thing.
+Allows you to reroll Hammers.

+Hammers are integral to a lot of builds in Hades II, and not being able to reroll them can get a bit frustrating.

-## Features
+## Configuration

-- Wow.
-- Much cool.
-  - Very doge.
+- enabled: Enable or disable the mod.

 ## Install

-- Do this.
-- Do that.
-  - Nope, not that.
+- Install using r2modman